 It’s mid February as I write this, and many Northern Hemisphere runners are currently training hard for a Spring marathon.
 Given the nature of being an injury rehab specialist focused on running technique re-education, I often get injured runners asking the question of when is the best time to work on form, and how to best work on technique while also marathon training.

-I do firmly believe that the most appropriate time for a runner to modify running form is in a period of low volume run training – such as the period coming back from injury, or the off-season – hence the structure of our online programme.
+I do firmly believe that the most appropriate time for a runner to modify running form is in a period of low volume run training – such as the period coming back from injury, or the off-season.

 However, I’m also a realist!
 I obviously know that runners who are in the middle of their marathon block are going to be unwilling to scale back significantly on weekly milage.

 In my experience, there are however a number of running technique focuses any runner can work on during their marathon training without sacrificing their training load..

 1: Everything Starts With Posture

 …and running posture begins with pelvic position, and hip mobility.